dwchiang/firecracker-workshops/README.md

 Blog post: [Playing With Firecracker VMM at COSCUP 2020](https://www.ernestchiang.com/zh/posts/2020/2020-08-01-playing-with-firecracker/), by Ernest Chiang

-## 01: Getting Started in 90 Seconds
+## 01: Getting Started with Firecracker in 2 Minutes

 Say hello to Firecracker on Linux 4.14+ with KVM on x86_64 or aarch64 hardware.